 Team Tryouts Information

-All students interested in participating on one of the Law Center’s moot court (appellate advocacy), trial advocacy, or alternative dispute resolution/transactional external competition teams must participate in the tryouts process.
-Each of these three areas (appellate, trial, and ADR) have their own tryouts process.
+All students interested in participating on one of the Law Center’s moot court (appellate advocacy), trial advocacy, or dispute resolution/transactional external competition teams must participate in the tryouts process.
+Each of these three areas (appellate, trial, and dispute resolution) have their own tryouts process.
 Students should carefully review the list of all available teams and familiarize themselves with each tryouts process.

 Jump to each of the tryout sections using the links below: